-Student's absence due to illness and/or disciplinary placements in ISS will not be able to attend social events and school functions, i.e., school sporting events, family involvement activities, or other school-related events.
+Student's absence due to illness and/or disciplinary placements in OCS or ISS will not be able to attend social events and school functions, i.e., school sporting events, family involvement activities, or other school-related events.

-Student's Desks and Lockers
+Students' Desks and Lockers

 Students' desks and lockers are school property and remain under the control and jurisdiction of the school even when assigned to an individual student.
 Students are fully responsible for the security and contents of their assigned desks and lockers.
-Students must be certain that their lockers are locked, and that the combinations are not available to others.
-Searches of desks or lockers may be conducted at any time there is reasonable suspicion to believe that they contain articles or materials prohibited by policy, whether or not a student is present.
-The parent will be notified if any prohibited items are found in the student's desk or locker.